leaningtech/labs/src/content/docs/cheerp/00-installation/01-ppa.md

 title: Installation on Ubuntu and Debian with apt
 ---

 Pre-built packages for Debian/Ubuntu are provided in our [PPA](https://launchpad.net/~leaningtech-dev/+archive/ubuntu/cheerp-ppa).
-For other Linux distributions, please build from source, see [Linux build](Linux-build-instructions).

 ## Adding the repository